SPECIAL TOPIC: HUNGER

 a. help for the poor is admonished (Mark 10:21; Luke 3:11)

-b. judgment is based on our social love towards others in Jesus name.
+b. judgment is based on our social deeds and love towards others in Jesus name.
 In fact, to help others is to help Jesus (Matt.
 25:31-46)

 c.
-Mark 14:7 has been badly misunderstood when it is asserted that this reflects Jesus' lack of concern for the poor.
+Mark 14:7 has been badly misunderstood when it asserts this reflects Jesus' lack of concern for the poor.
 This verse is meant to emphasize His uniqueness, not a put-down to the poor.

 d.
 Isaiah 61:1-2 reflects that the recipients of God's message will be the socially ostracized (Luke 4:18; 7:22; 14:21).